ShiviBhatt/FaangSQL/README.md

-# stratascratchFaangSQL
-This repo has all the SQL fanng questions
+This repository has all levels of SQL questions asked in Faang previously